kovidgoyal/calibre/manual/faq.rst

 the calibre server to browse and download books from your calibre library within the app.

-How do I use calibre with my Android phone/tablet or Kindle Fire HD?
+How do I use calibre with my Android phone/tablet or Kindle Fire?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 There are two ways that you can connect your Android device to calibre.
 Using a USB cable -- or wirelessly, over the air.